Please configure

 50Mbps download 10Mbps or 20Mbps upload Upload speeds depend on your local fibre company.
 Chorus and Unison areas will receive 10Mbps upload speed.
 Enable and Tuatahi First Fibre areas will receive 20Mbps upload speed. |

-4G Wireless Broadband Used in our Portable Wireless, Rural Wireless, Basic Wireless, Lite Wireless and Everyday Wireless plans. |
+4G Wireless Broadband (Urban) Used in our Portable Wireless, Basic Wireless, Lite Wireless and Everyday Wireless plans. |

-33Mbps download 16Mbps upload |
+65Mbps download 19Mbps upload** |

 VDSL Used in our VDSL Unlimited plan. |

-36Mbps download 9Mbps upload |
+45Mbps download 13Mbps upload* |

 ADSL Used in our ADSL Unlimited plan. |

-9Mbps download 1Mbps upload |
+10Mbps download 1Mbps upload* |

-* Speeds shown are national peak time average speeds based on the Commerce Commission’s Measuring Broadband New Zealand (MBNZ) Winter 2023 report.
+* Speeds shown are national peak time average speeds based on the Commerce Commission’s Measuring Broadband New Zealand (MBNZ) 24 September 2024 report.
 You may experience higher or lower speeds than these.
 Factors such as the performance of your modem, location of the server you’re connected to, the performance of your device and your in-home WiFi setup can impact the speeds experienced.
 If your plan uses a wireless connection, then factors such as the distance you are from a cell tower, the network capability and the overall use of that cell tower by other consumers can impact the speed experienced.

 Learn more about factors that affect your internet speed inside your home.
 Understand WiFi speeds